Zhang-VISLab/SBO-RNN-Reformulating-Recurrent-Neural-Networks-via-Stochastic-Bilevel-Optimization/README.md

 3. Setting
 ```
-# Checking the setting in main function before runing the code
+# Checking the settings <params> in the main function before runing the code
-# the result will be saved under <path>
+# define the path according your need and the result will be saved under <path>
 ```

 4. Training